David-L-R/David-L-R/README.md

 - Learning and education
 - Teaching
 - Helping others achieve their career goals

-And I am obsessed with the potential technology offers all of the above
+- Technology and its potential to boost all of the above

 ℹ️ More Info: